yashrajmani/TriNetra/README.md

 1. Allow **permissions** for camera and mic
 2. Wait for the model to analyze faces.
 3. For Upload/Click Image: Make sure to upload image that contains one face,it is also mentioned on the screen.
-4. For Realtime detection: Use sample models as Teachable Machine needs to be trained separatly.
+4. For Realtime detection: Use sample models as Teachable Machine needs to be trained separately.

 ## REACH ME:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-connect-blue.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yashrajmani/)